GRTLCollaboration/Experimental_tools/README.md

   * For the moment only the Hamiltonian Constraint is solved, but the intention is to make this more general.
     See the [wiki](https://github.com/GRChombo/GRChombo/wiki) for further details of the current setup.

-* Files for intermediate checkpointing if the mesh hierarchy gets very deep.
+* Files for intermediate checkpointing, i.e. writing checkpoints even though the levels are not synchronised in time.
+This is useful for very deep mesh hierarchies.

 # GRChombo
 GRChombo is a new open-source code for numerical general relativity simulations.